AMS-JR/akka-streams-process-npm-packages/README.md

 # akka-streams-process-npm-packages

-A Pipe and Filter architecture for a system that processes a streamed list of packages from the NPM software registry.
+A Simple Pipe and Filter architecture for a system that processes a streamed list of packages from the NPM software registry.

 ## Maintainers